Share this:

 Carter G. Woodson

-First published in 1933, this class study illustrates that Black Americans of his day were being culturally indoctrinated rather than taught in American schools.
-The author concludes that this conditioning caused Black Americans to become dependent and seek out inferior places in the greater society they are a part of.
+First published in 1933, the class study illustrates that Black Americans were being culturally indoctrinated rather than taught in American schools.
+The author concludes that the conditioning caused Black Americans to become dependent and seek out inferior places in the greater society.

 Related Article: Must-Read Books by Black Authors in Cincinnati